Skip to main content

 Keep Your Data Secure

 Program Management Module (PMM) is a foundation on which you build program data and processes in Salesforce.
 It gives you a Salesforce app and basic data structure that includes the objects and features your organization needs to manage its programs and services.
-In this module, you gain the foundational knowledge you need to manage the app and help your users be more efficient.
+In this module, you gain the foundational knowledge to manage the app and help your users be more efficient.

 First, a note about Trust.
 Because Trust is our number one value here at Salesforce, we begin our discussion of administering PMM with a factor that underpins Trust: data security.